Chia-Network/chia-docs/docs/contribution/using-github.md

 During sign up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to complete some basic GitHub tasks, such as creating a repository.

 If you're having problems verifying your email address, there are some troubleshooting steps you can take.
 For more information, see ["Verifying your email address"](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/verifying-your-email-address#troubleshooting-email-verification).

-#### Next Steps

-- Now that you've created your personal account, we'll start to explore the basics of GitHub.
-In the next tutorial, "Hello World," you'll learn about repositories and how to create one, and you'll be introduced to concepts such as branching, commits, and pull requests.
-- We strongly recommend that you configure 2FA for your account.
-2FA is an extra layer of security that can help keep your account secure.
-For more information, see "Configuring two-factor authentication."

 ---